Tag Archives: shady city

 Features in: KNOCK KNOCK

-Jim Feltz began his political career as the voice of the people. he was Cardyne born to a working class family. his father was a life long labourer on FULLERTON CONSTRUCTION sites.
+Jim Feltz began his political career as the voice of the people. he was Northside born to a working class family.
+His father was a life long labourer on FULLERTON CONSTRUCTION sites.
 His mother tended bar and waited tables at BOBBY’S LUNCH BOX.
 Jim was the first of his family to go to university.
 He managed to find himself a place at KINGSGATE alongside political rival MICKY DOYLE.
 Competing with the privately educated Doyle, Jim Feltz’s campaign resonated with the people of Coldford – especially those in the Shanties where he had promised new housing projects, support for the drug addicted and all those other sweet words politicians use when they want to get the people behind him.
 Once elected to the Hot Seat (a term used in the Shady City for the Mayoral Office) those promises weren’t kept.
 Those sweet words had a bitter after taste.

 73417714_2439297039622051_1745664963260710912_n